search Where Thought Leaders go for Growth

 An incident is defined as any event which is not part of the standard operation of a service and which causes, or may cause, an interruption or reduction in the quality of that service.

-💡 This definition encompasses different types of incidents:
+The above definition encompasses different types of incident:

 • application slowdown, etc.